restot/opencloud-desktop/audit-claude.md

 - Add XPC connection authentication/validation
 - Verify connection code signature before sending credentials

+**Verification**: ✅ VERIFIED by Haiku - Confirmed in `fileproviderxpc_mac.mm:335-369` where OAuth tokens and passwords are passed as plain NSString over XPC without encryption.
+The XPC message is transmitted in clear text within the XPC channel.

+verified by grok

+verified by kimi

+verified by glm

 ---

 ### 2. CRITICAL: SQL Injection Vulnerability in Database Queries